 - Conduct an honors thesis or research project during your junior or senior year

-- Present your research at Wingate’s Wellspring Research Symposium
+- Present your research at the Wellspring Symposium

-- Have the opportunity to participate in an Honors Program trip to New York, Philadelphia, Washington, D.C., the Outer Banks, or another city as part of the experiential-learning class
+- Participating in an Honors College trip to New York, Philadelphia, Washington, D.C., the Outer Banks, or another city as part of the experiential learning class

-- Have the opportunity to present your research at a national or regional conference
+- Presenting your research at at least one national or regional conference in the fall or spring

 An Honorable Presence on Campus

-Honors students study, socialize or unwind in their own lounge in Burris.
+Honors students study, socialize or unwind in their own lounge in Burris or in designated Honors residence halls and apartments.
 They also have opportunities to network with Wingate University administrators and connect with other students at honors gatherings.
-Students in the Honors Program are also asked to participate in discussion forums with speakers who visit campus.
+Students in the Honors College are also asked to participate in discussion forums with speakers who visit campus.